stevensona/shader-toy/README.md

 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=stevensona.shader-toy)

 ## Release Notes

+### 0.7.10
+* Fixed behaviour of iMouse to resemble shaderoty.com as close as possible,
+* added iMouseButton uniform which holds left mousebutton in x and right mousebutton in y, 0 being up and 1 being down.

 ### 0.7.9
 * Added setting to enforce aspect ratio, this has to be entered manually into users settings.json,